Tushar-Gupta/Wallpapy/README.md

   python Wallpapy.py
 </li>
 </ul>
+Keep it running in the background to stay updated.

-Now, brainfap to earthporn.
+<br>Now, brainfap to earthporn.

-(Currently under development)
+(Currently under development)<br>
 (do not use requirements.txt)